Xentention/simple_bash/README.md

 # simple_bash
-A simple shell (even though the repo is calles simple_bash) implementation for my OS class.
+A simple shell (even though the repo is called simple_bash) implementation for my OS class.

 ### How to: